bookshelfdave/FluxModeler/README.txt

-Some of the 3d modeler I was working on last year.
+Some of the 3d modeler I was working on in 2010.
 C++/Qt w/ old school OpenGL.
-This was mostly an exercise in collision detection with verts/lines/faces/objects.
+This was mostly an exercise in collision detection and triangulation with verts/lines/faces/objects.

 Ctrl-Left mouse rotates scene
 Ctrl-Right mouse drags scene